telnet2/mysql-vfs/docs/planning.md

 ### Distributed Operation Safety

--   **External API Calls (e.g., S3 Upload)**: These cannot be part of a DB transaction.
+-   **External API Calls (e.g., Blob Storage Upload)**: These cannot be part of a DB transaction.
 The pattern is:
-    1. Perform the external action first (e.g., upload file to S3).
+    1. Perform the external action first (e.g., upload file to blob storage).
-    2. If successful, start the database transaction to commit the result (e.g., the `s3_key`).
+    2. If successful, start the database transaction to commit the result (e.g., the `blob_key`).
-    3. If the database commit fails, schedule a compensating action (e.g., an async job to delete the orphaned S3 object).
+    3. If the database commit fails, schedule a compensating action (e.g., an async job to delete the orphaned blob object).

 ---